ulivz/dmo/README.md

   An plain object, the key is the name of the mode, the value is the transform function corresponding to the mode, note that the transform accepts a string of the current input area as input, and the return value will display in the preview area.

+##### detectLanguage

+- Type: `boolean`
+- Required: `false`
+- Default: `false`

+  Whether to enable language detection with [program-language-detector](https://github.com/ulivz/program-language-detector), After the `v1.1.1`, it will automatically highlight `I / O` by the detecting resultdue to the real-time language detection will consume more performance, by default is `false`.

 ## Projects Using Dmo